 Cloudpierce ConcludedThursday, 11th October 2018 ◆ Select stern doctor first (5) Magic: the Gathering

-Our bootleg Magic set which I hinted at last month, Cloudpierce, was a success!
+Our bootleg Magic: the Gathering set which I hinted at last month, Cloudpierce, was a success!
 Busting open a pack and rifling through all the new cards is really exciting.

 The new mechanics introduced were: